brikrey67/ruby-oop/readme.md

 puts harry.get_firstname
 # "Ginny"
 ```
+Though Javascript perhaps made it too easy to access and change our properties, the dot syntax (`object.property`) was pretty convenient.

 By defining a getter method with the same name as the property being retrieved, we can make our initial attempt at reading the variable (`harry.firstname`) work: